GlitcherOG/Project-Mcomm/README.md

 - Add Remove Buddy
 - Send Online Details before displaying Search
 - Patch Search so it gets offline personas
-- Find out Stat Struct
 - Add lost user
 - Fix Quick Match So it Works
 - Persona Generator for Duplicate Personas
-- Fix Having to DQUE to leave room (Probably due to an issue with vc)
-- Mcomm Buddy for server commands
 - Fix Proper Passwords
 - Fix Title on rooms as it doesnt seem to be appearing
 - Tunneling Service
 - PAL and NTSC Prefix for accounts

-# Todo Discord Bot
-- Discord bot able to send messages in game and to rooms
-- Set Rooms to Global
-- Discord Bot Fix Kick Messages
-- Link Ingame Account To Discord Account

 ## Setting Up Server (Not Required Unless hosting a server)
 1. Run Server to generate config file and nessasary files